 Youth Service Development Council circa 1966

-Following on from the supervision project, M. Joan Tash continued to work part-time for the YMCA training general secretaries, but with the extension of youth work training to two years, and the establishment of the YMCA National College to accommodate the change in direction of training suggested by the Fairbairn-Milson Report (Youth and Community Work in the 70s), Tash was approached to become senior tutor – which she did in 1970.
+Following on from the supervision project, Joan Tash continued to work part-time for the YMCA training general secretaries, but with the extension of youth work training to two years, and the establishment of the YMCA National College to accommodate the change in direction of training suggested by the Fairbairn-Milson Report (Youth and Community Work in the 70s), Tash was approached to become the senior tutor – which she did in 1970.
 There she was responsible for group work, practical work (including supervision) and student tutorials.
 She also supervised other tutorial staff.
 She continued in this role full-time until September 1978, and for a short while after that as a part-time tutor.
-In her retirement she continued to be a much sought-after supervisor.
+In her retirement, she continued to be a much sought-after supervisor.

-M. Joan Tash lived for over 30 years on Hampstead Heath (in the Vale of Health).
+Joan Tash lived for over 30 years on Hampstead Heath (at 9, Vale of Health).
 The house had beautiful views over the heath.
 One of its previous owners was Dugald Sutherland MacColl (1859-1948), Keeper of the Wallace Collection and of the Tate Gallery, art critic, poet and founder of the National Art Collections Fund.
 She, herself, developed an interest in painting.
 Her early work included a series of flower paintings.
 Joan Tash was also a passionate follower and watcher of cricket.
 However, her great love was to become Iona, the small, beautiful island on the west coast of Scotland where St Columba and his followers build a small monastery.
 That monastery later became a Benedictine Abbey and which is currently one of the homes of the Iona Community (established by Rev. George F. MacLeod in 1938 as an ‘ecumenical Christian community of men and women from different walks of life and different traditions in the Christian church that is committed to seeking new ways of living the gospel of Jesus Christ in today’s world’ [Iona Community undated]).
-M. Joan Tash died on Iona on June 30, 2005.
+Joan Tash died on Iona on June 30, 2005.

 Working with Unattached Youth: Problem, approach, method (Goetschius and Tash 1967) remains one of the most sustained pieces of research into youth work in the UK.
 Published as part of the famous blue-covered International Library of Sociology and Social Reconstruction, it is an important landmark and point of reference.
 The book’s subtitle spells out the focus: ‘The report of an enquiry into the ways and means of contacting and working with unattached young people in an inner London Borough’.
 It examines the work and experiences of the five field workers employed on the project and some of the participating young people.

 The Project, founded and managed by the London YWCA, and funded by the Carnegie United Kingdom Trust and Department of Education and Science (DES), began by working from a coffee stall.
 Based around Marylebone and the Edgeware Road (the site of an earlier influential piece of work run by Marie Paneth) it developed into a fascinating project.
 George Goetschius was the consultant to the project (seconded thanks in significant part to a grant from the Gulbenkian Foundation).
-M. Joan Tash was the project administrator and supervisor.
+Joan Tash was the project administrator and supervisor.
 George Goetschius, like Tash, had significant experience in settlement work and development work.

 One of the defining features of the book is the brilliant use the writers make of case study materials.
 Much of this material remains illuminating and is still referred to by some training programmes.
 The material derived from participant observation, supervision, extracts from recordings by the workers, notes from meetings etc. The value of the material is much enhanced by the insightful commentaries offered by Goetschius and Tash.
 In addition, they focus on some key notions or ideas that they see underpinning the practice, a number of which had not had proper attention in the literature.
 Central to this was their exploration of the notion of relationship.